Skip to content

 }

-Each agent needs a unique identity and way to be discovered:
+Each agent needs a complete identity that makes it discoverable and trustworthy:

 class AgentMetadata(BaseModel):